Staff & Board Members

 Chantal Lefevre has always loved nature and exploring the outdoors, because of this, she explored a career that can benefit what she loves.
 She graduated from Fleming College with an advanced diploma as an Environmental Technologist and then obtained her BSc. in Environmental Science from Trent University, finishing her educational career in 2020.

 Chantal has experience working with Quinte Conservation Authority, Thousand Island Watershed Land Trust, and municipal and provincial governing agencies.
 In her free time, she enjoys kayaking, hiking, and swimming with her dogs.
-Chantal is excited to bring her knowledge and enthusiasm to the Natural Edge program.
+Chantal is excited to bring her knowledge and enthusiasm to Watersheds Canada’s flagship program, The Natural Edge.

 Karen Ballentine